Best investing apps

 AJ Bell offers DIY investors access to thousands of funds and shares, and four ready-made portfolios.
 It has the full suite of products: stocks and shares ISA, lifetime ISA, junior ISA, SIPP and junior SIPP.
 For those with less than £250,000 invested, AJ Bell Youinvest charges a competitive 0.25%.
 Those with larger portfolios are charged less.
 Investment fund fees and share trading fees are added on top.

 Users open a trading account (there is no ISA or pension option), which is subject to tax.
-Charges are low: there is no account fee, but there is a 0.5% currency conversion fee, $5 withdrawal fee and $10 monthly inactivity fee after 12 months with no trading activity.
+Charges are low: there is no account fee, but there is a 0.75% currency conversion fee, $5 withdrawal fee and $10 monthly inactivity fee after 12 months with no trading activity.
 There is a 1% fee for buying or selling crypto.
-The app scores 3.7 on Google Play and 3.5 on the App store.
-There are reports of technical issues, such as difficulty changing the display currency, and problems with charts.
+The app scores 3.6 on Google Play and 3.8 on the App store.
+There are reports of technical issues, and difficulties withdrawing money.

 Best investing apps for free trading

 There are no fees with Freetrade’s basic investing account and, as its name suggests, no charges for trading shares.
-Its stocks and shares ISA costs £5.99 a month, while the SIPP costs £11.99.
-There is a wide range of shares, exchange traded funds (ETFs) and investment trusts to choose from.
-If you pay £11.99 a month for Freetrade Plus, you get “priority customer service” plus 3% interest on cash held on the platform.
+Its stocks and shares ISA costs £4.99 a month, while the SIPP costs £11.99.
+There is a wide range of shares (including US fractional shares), exchange traded funds (ETFs) and investment trusts to choose from.
 There are no ready-made portfolios.

 Trading 212 offers a free trading account and ISA - there is no annual fee, or trading fees - making this a very cheap option.
 However, watch out for fees for depositing money into your Trading 212 account, and a 0.15% currency conversion charge.